ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 ## Preference Constraints

-So far, we have only encoded constraints that are globally applicable accross all RAs.
+So far, we have only encoded constraints that are globally applicable across all RAs.
 But, as we said before, RAs submit preferences about which shifts they would like to have on each day.
 These preferences are as follows:

 **ON Preference**: I would prefer to have an ON shift this day **IN Preference**: I would prefer to have an IN shift this day but if not, do **NOT** schedule me to work this day at all **OFF Preference**: I cannot work this day
-**NO Prference**: Anything you assign to me this day is fine
+**NO Preference**: Anything you assign to me this day is fine

 We care right now about the IN and OFF Preferences, which give rise to our two last Hard Constraints.